Home Equity Loans vs. Personal Loans

 A home equity loan is often called a second mortgage because it uses your home as collateral for the loan itself.
 They’re a popular choice among homeowners looking to fund home repairs, upgrades and renovations.
 However, you can also use them to pay for some expenses unrelated to your home.

-The home equity loan application process lasts longer than the personal loan process but involves similar eligibility criteria.
+The home equity loan application process takes longer than the personal loan process with some differences in eligibility criteria.

 Eligibility Requirements